 The North Carolina Disease Event Tracking and Epidemiologic Collection Tool (NC DETECT) is North Carolina's statewide, electronic, real-time public health surveillance system.
 NC DETECT was created to provide early event detection and timely public health surveillance using a variety of secondary data sources, including data from the NC Emergency Departments (EDs).
 Each ED visit is grouped into syndromes based on keywords in several different fields and/or diagnosis codes.
 The syndrome used to track influenza-like illness (ILI) is presented in this report.
-ILI is defined as fever (temperature of 100°F [37.8°C] or greater) and a cough and/or a sore throat without a known cause other than influenza.
+ILI is defined as fever (temperature of 100°F [37.8°C] or greater) and a cough and/or a sore throat.